PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

 Push our local repository to GitHub
 +++++++++++++++++++++++++++++++++++

+We started this tutorial from a local folder, and then created a remote repository on our GitHub account.
+For now the latter is empty.
-We started this tutorial from a local folder.
-What we will do now is to push this repository to GitHub servers.
+What we will do now is to push the content of our local repository to our remote repository.

 .. note::
-    Note that it is not obvious that you will always work this way.
-Most of the time, you will start by cloning a remote repository to your local machine.
+    Note that it is not obvious that we will always work this way.
+Most of the time, we will start by cloning a remote repository to our local machine.

-The following documentation can be helpful to understand what we are going to do in this section:

-`Managing remote repositories (github.com)`__

 __ https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories?platform=windows